urql-graphql/urql/docs/basics/queries.md

 };
 ```

 Here we have implemented our first GraphQL query to fetch todos.
-We see that using `useQuery`
+We see that `useQuery` accepts
-accepts options — in this case we've set `query` to our GraphQL query — and returns a tuple — an
+options and returns a tuple.
+In this case we've set the `query` option to our GraphQL query.
+The
-array that contains a result and a reexecute function.
+tuple we then get in return is an array that contains a result object and a re-execute function.

-The result contains several properties.
-The `fetching` field indicates whether we're currently loading
+The result object contains several properties.
+The `fetching` field indicates whether we're currently
-data, `data` contains the actual `data` from the API's result, and `error` is set when either the
+loading data, `data` contains the actual `data` from the API's result, and `error` is set when either
-request to the API has failed or when our result contained some `GraphQLError`s, which
+the request to the API has failed or when our API result contained some `GraphQLError`s, which
 we'll get into later on the ["Errors" page](./errors.md).

 ### Variables

-Typically we'll also need to pass variables to our queries, for instance What if we are dealing with
+Typically we'll also need to pass variables to our queries, for instance, if we are dealing with
-pagination?
+pagination.
 For this purpose the `useQuery` hook also accepts a `variables` option, which we can use
 to supply variables to our query.

 ```jsx